Instagram has extended the maximum length of videos that are uploaded for greater reach and engagement.

 Back to video content

 This brings us back to the newly extended video on Twitter and Instagram, and Twitter’s current push towards a separate video area on their app.
-Video is the perfect medium for the age because it makes it possible to communicate a good deal of content quickly, and with creative flair…It’s just that 30 seconds is probably a little too restrictive to the imagination (or six in the case of Vine).
+Video is the perfect medium for the age because it makes it possible to communicate a good deal of content quickly, and with creative flair…It’s just that 30 seconds is probably a little too restrictive to the imagination.

 Of course what we mean by video now is not at all the same thing as the high production value, dry, self-indulgent corporate video of old.
 Nowadays video can be quirky, fun and potentially quite low-fi.
 Journalistic, content-led video is just fine.
 The main point is that it be engaging.